RayTracing/raytracing.github.io/README.md

 operating systems.
 Feel free to add your own implementation to the list!

 ### Branches
 The `master` branch contains the latest released (and live) assets.
-All ongoing development, with all of the latest changes, can be found in the `dev-patch`, `dev-minor`, and `dev-major` branches.
+In general, ongoing development, with all of the latest changes, can be found in the `dev` branch, which may contain patch, minor and major changes, depending on the release in progress.
 We try to keep CHANGELOG.md up to date, so you can easily browse what's new in each development branch.

 Building and Running